danf425/habitize-showcase/CONTRIBUTING.md

-# Contributing to PROJECT_NAME
+# Contributing to Alcon

-Provide full instructions on how a new user can contribute to your project here.
+Feel free to come chat in Slack #customers-alcon to see how you can contribute.